>_FUSEVM REFERENCE

 ONE VM TO RUN THEM ALL.

 FUSED SUPERINSTRUCTIONS.
 EXTENSION DISPATCH.
-CRANELIFT JIT.
+3-TIER CRANELIFT JIT.

 fusevm is the shared execution engine behind